 - Human-Powered Energy: explore the concepts behind "shake it"-powered products (like flashlights) and build a small hand-powered electrical generator that can power a series of tiny lights.

 - Engineer an LED Night-Light: build a small nightlight that turns on automatically when it gets dark and design a body or housing for it, too.

 - Build a Motion-Activated Guard Robot (BlueBot Project #1): first in a series of four BlueBot projects, this project involves a robot that uses a motion-detecting sensor.
 (All BlueBot projects require the BlueBot: 4-in-1 Robotics Kit.)

-- Musical Light Show: combine a circuit and Scratch programming to create a music and lights show that you control by pressing keys on your keyboard.
+- Build an Electronic Piano with a Raspberry Pi: combine a circuit and Scratch programming to create a music and lights show that you control by pressing keys on your keyboard.
 (This is one of 8 projects you can do with the Raspberry Pi Projects Kit, several of which involve a breadboard.)

 - Interactive Art: Build Statues That Come Alive When They See You: use a circuit with a motor and sensors to create a statue that will respond (with motion) when it detects your presence.

 - Avoid the Shock of Shocks!
 Build Your Own Super-sensitive Electric Field Detector: build a super-sensitive charge detector that can detect electric fields created by static electricity and alert you before you get shocked!
 (Note: This project is listed as Advanced-Easy at Science Buddies, but eager students may particularly enjoy the concept of this shock detector!)

 Have you used a science project, STEM activity, or Lesson Plan from Science Buddies in your class or program?
 We would love to hear your story!
 Email us at firstname.lastname@example.org and tell us how you use Science Buddies with students.

 You Might Also Enjoy These Related Posts: